 The city of Sitka, for instance, is located on the panhandle of Alaska and was a trading center when it was founded in 1799.
 When Alaska officially became part of the United States in 1867, Sitka was the place where the Russian flag was lowered and the American flag raised.
 Because of Sitka's location, the city is difficult to reach via any avenue other than the sea.

-Many of our Alaska VOYAGES will take you to Sitka because of the city's history.
+Many of our Alaska voyages will take you to Sitka because of the city's history and modern culture.
 The Sitka Summer Music Festival features a month of world-class classical music performances every June.
-Another attraction is the Sitka Lutheran Church, the first Protestant church established on the Pacific coast--and a place where the vibrant crimson sunsets over Arrowhead Mountain or the shimmering silver moon over Sealing Cove Harbor are spiritual experiences in and of themselves.
+Another attraction is the Sitka Lutheran Church, the first Protestant church established on Alaska's Pacific coast - and a place where the vibrant crimson sunsets over Arrowhead Mountain or the shimmering silver moon over Sealing Cove Harbor are spiritual experiences in and of themselves.

 Cruising the Beautiful Tracy Arm Fjords